ejerson/FlashMe/README.md

     * If a user succeeds to remember a card, promote card to a higher level

 ### Stretch Goals
+* Build a website to allow user to create cards and migrate Flash Me to be
+  used as a way to review cards.
+The card creation functionality will still be functional.
+This would also mean that the app would need to be connected to a external database to allow for a shared pool of cards.
 * Users can promote cards up to Level 7.
 * Users can select multiple cards to edit sequentially, instead of the current functionality of users only able to select one card to edit at a time.